RichardZhu2/tarea/docs/src/docs/UserGuide/ComposingPipelines.md

 This reflects a (sometimes awkward) trait of Python, which is that `async` and `await` syntax bleeds everywhere -- as soon as one function is defined asynchronously, you often find that many other parts program need to become asynchronous.
 Hence, the sync vs async decision is usually one made at the start of designing an application.

-The Pyper framework slightly assuages the developer experience by allowing synchronous functions to be used inside of an `AsyncPipeline`.
-Pyper will handle unifying synchronous and asynchronous execution under the hood.
+The Pyper framework slightly assuages the developer experience by unifying synchronous and asynchronous execution under the hood.
+This allows the user to define functions in the way that makes the most sense, relying on Pyper to understand both synchronous and asynchronous tasks within an `AsyncPipeline`.

-Consumer functions will, however need to adapt to asynchronous output.
+Consumer functions will however need to adapt to asynchronous output.
 For example:

 ```python
 import asyncio